tannerdolby/sass-variable-converter/README.md

 ## Usage
 This utility is still in the beginning stages, it can accomplish converting a single Sass variable to a CSS custom property, or a multiple comma seperated Sass variables.

 First define variables so we can pass the module namespace to where the mixin will be receiving a Sass variable to convert.
-This way, we always have access to `meta.module-variables(module)` when using the `var.create()` mixin and `var.use()` function, which having the module variables map available is integral to handling the conversion process.
+This way, we always have access to `meta.module-variables(module)` when using the `var.create()` mixin and `var.use()` function.

 ```scss
 // var/_variables.scss